5/Flux Broker Modules

 Well known Symbols

-A broker module SHALL export the following global symbols:
+A broker module SHALL export the following global symbol:

 A C function that SHALL serve as the entry point for a thread of control.
 This function SHALL return zero to indicate success or -1 to indicate failure.
 The POSIX